By Mindy Cabral

 Virtual Music Lessons Who knew we would be in a virtual world of learning so quickly!
 Here we are, and after the past 9 months we have learned a thing or two.
 Below are some tips on how you can get most out of your Virtual Music Lessons.

-Before your virtual music lesson, make sure you have your instrument out and tuned, your music ready on the music stand, a metronome, pencil, notebook, external speakers, a USB microphone, cables, a chair (unless standing), water bottle, and other lesson materials out and ready to go (vale oil, guitar pick, bow rosin…).
+Before your virtual music lesson, make sure you have your instrument out and tuned, your music ready on the music stand, a metronome, pencil, notebook, headphones/ear buds, a USB microphone, cables, a chair (unless standing), water bottle, and other lesson materials out and ready to go (valve oil, guitar pick, bow rosin…).
 Plan to login to your Zoom meeting a few minutes early incase there are technical or connection issues.

 Connecting through high-speed internet that is hard wired to your device (not through wi-fi) will provide the best connection.
 Many people do not have this option, so connecting with the fastest internet you have available should be ok.
 If you have connection issues using wi-fi, try moving to another room in your home.
 You may also want to limit the number of devices connected to your wi-fi at the time of your virtual music lesson.